 Indian Village Youth Camp

-Indian Village Youth Camp is a four day camp that will provide direct intervention, education, cultural programs, wilderness survival skills, individual and group therapeutic activities and tribal custom living conditions.
-The camp will be available to all of the tribes within the state of Michigan, as a diversion program for at Risk Youth.
+The Peacemaking/Probation Department is still involved with the Indian Village Youth Camp.
+The four day camp will provide direct intervention, education, cultural programs, wilderness survival skills, individual and group activities all in a tribal custom living conditions.
+The camp will be available to all of the tribes within the state of Michigan, as a diversion program for At- Risk-Youth.